staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 ## Position: Data Scientist

 ### Introduction
 Have you ever wanted to work with the agility and speed of a start-up environment, while being backed by the resources of a multi-billion dollar company?
 Have you ever wanted to work on developing bleeding edge algorithms that could impact millions of users?
-Nowâ€™s your chance!
+Nowâs your chance!

 ### Position Summary
 * The Data Scientist will analyze Staples logs, user actions and other data collected by Staples and comes up with algorithms for Runa personalization algorithms.